LucasHazardous/git_tutorial/README.md

 # Git Tutorial

-> Work in progress.
-New content is about to be added.

 Git is a distributed version control system, in which complete codebase with its full history is stored.
 This tutorial aims to provide you with fundamental knowledge and provide solutions to common problems.

 ## Configuration